KactusIT-ZM/homehive-cloud-functions/README.md

 ## Overview

-This project includes three main Cloud Functions:
+This project includes four main Cloud Functions:

 1.  **`main` (Scheduled Function):** A scheduler-triggered function that runs periodically (e.g., daily).
 It queries the Firebase Realtime Database to find tenants whose rent is due within a configurable window (e.g., 7 days).
 For each due tenant, it enqueues a task in Google Cloud Tasks.
 2.  **`send_notification_worker` (HTTP Function):** An HTTP-triggered function designed to be invoked by Cloud Tasks.
 It receives a tenant's information in the request payload and sends them a rent reminder email using AWS Simple Email Service (SES).
 Landlord emails are currently disabled.
-3.  **`stream_invoice_pdf` (HTTP Function):** An HTTP-triggered function that allows tenants to securely stream their invoice as a PDF directly from Google Cloud Storage.
+3.  **`get_invoice` (HTTP Function):** An HTTP-triggered function that allows tenants to securely stream their invoice as a PDF directly from Google Cloud Storage.
+4.  **`generate_receipt` (HTTP Function):** An HTTP-triggered function that generates a receipt PDF for a given payment, stores it in Google Cloud Storage, and returns a URL to retrieve it.
+5.  **`get_receipt` (HTTP Function):** An HTTP-triggered function that allows tenants to securely stream their receipt as a PDF directly from Google Cloud Storage.

 This architecture provides a robust, scalable, and decoupled system for handling notifications and document access.

 ## Repository Contents

-*   `functions/main.py`: Contains the core Python code for the `main` scheduler function, the `send_notification_worker` function, and the `stream_invoice_pdf` function.
+*   `functions/main.py`: Contains the core Python code for the `main` scheduler function, the `send_notification_worker` function, and the `get_invoice`, `generate_receipt`, and `get_receipt` functions.
+*   `functions/services/receipt_service.py`: Contains the logic for generating receipt PDFs.
 *   `functions/requirements.txt`: Lists all the Python dependencies for the project (e.g., `firebase-functions`, `boto3`, `Jinja2`).
 *   `functions/templates/reminder_email.html`: The Jinja2 template used to generate the body of the rent reminder email.
 *   `functions/tests/`: Contains all the unit and integration tests.
     *   `test_main.py`: The main test file, containing tests for all functions and helpers.
+    *   `test_receipt.py`: Contains tests for the receipt generation functionality.
     *   `test_db.json`: A snapshot of the database schema used for mock data in the tests.
 *   `firebase.json` & `.firebaserc`: Configuration files for deploying with the Firebase CLI.
 *   `README.md`: This file, providing an overview and instructions for the project.